Nurse Guilty of Robbery

 Lucia Maria Goretti Flanagan (registration pin number of 22086) was called to attention after found to be taking prednisolone, a steroid, and use it for her own use with any authorization from the hospital.
 She committed the act while on duty as a nurse and/or night supervisor in a unnamed hospital.
 It happened between January and February 2008.
 Conditions were set by the board to have her name retained on the register for nurses.

-Jacquiline O’Riordan (Murphy) (registration pin number 53710) was accused for administering an intramuscular injection to a female patient containing 0.5mL even though it was not ordered by the physician.
+Jacquiline O’Riordan (Murphy) (registration pin number 53710) was accused of administering an intramuscular injection to a female patient containing 0.5mL even though it was not ordered by the physician.
 The act itself was inappropriate behavior.

 According to the board, in conclusion, her action placed the patient’s health or safety in danger.